adobe/aio-cli-plugin-asset-compute/README.md

 OPTIONS
   -P, --paramFile=paramFile  Path to parameter json file.
+  -a, --action=action        Worker to run.
+Use action name from manifest.
+Not required if there is only one.
   -d, --data=data            Complete input parameters as JSON string.
 Allows multiple renditions.
   -f, --fmt=fmt              Replace expected renditions of failing test cases with the generated rendition.
   -p, --param=param          <key> <value> - Set parameters for rendition, can be used multiple times